petudeveloper/Capstone-project-Conference-page/README.md

 -You can clone the repo by using this command on your terminal:
 >git clone https://github.com/petumazo/Capstone-project-Conference-page.git

--You can also download this repo as in a ZIP file following this instructions:
+-You can also download this repo as a ZIP file following this instructions:
 >![screenshot](images/download-instructions.png)